grking/python-wayland/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/python-wayland.svg)](https://pypi.org/project/python-wayland) [![Tests](https://github.com/grking/python-wayland/actions/workflows/run-tests.yml/badge.svg?branch=main)](https://github.com/grking/python-wayland/tree/main) [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/python-wayland.svg)](https://pypi.org/project/python-wayland)

-A Python implementation of the Wayland protocol, from scratch, with no external dependencies, including no dependencies on any Wayland libraries.
+A Python implementation of the Wayland protocol, from scratch, with no external dependencies, not even any dependency on any Wayland libraries.

 This seeks to be a Python implementation of libwayland-client.

 ## Features

+* Includes support for all standard Wayland protocols and extensions from Hyprland and wlroots.
 * No external dependencies, needs no Wayland libraries, and only Python standard libraries at runtime.
 This is a replacement for libwayland-client, not a wrapper for it.
-* All common Wayland protocols built in.
 * Maintains the original Wayland naming conventions to ensure references such as https://wayland.app are easy to use.
-* Has the latest protocol files built in by default.
-* Supports updating protocol definitions from either the local system or latest official Wayland repositories.
+* Supports updating protocol definitions from either the local system or the latest official protocol repositories.
+Although protocols as of the `python-wayland` release date are built-in.
-* Intellisense code completion support for methods and events.
+* Intellisense code completion support for methods and events. (tested in vscode).

-## Notes
+## Naming Compatibility

 Wayland identifiers that collide with Python builtin keywords are renamed to end with an underscore.
 There are very few of these.
 The list of known protocols that have changes are: